 Ivan is forfeiting net benefits because net benefits are maximized when marginal benefits equal marginal costs.

-17. What does an economist mean if she says there are no $10 bills on the sidewalk?
+17. What does an economist mean if she says that there are no $10 bills on the sidewalk?

-She means that people try to maximize net benefits.
+She means that people try to maximize their net benefits.

 18. A change in X will lead to a change in Y; the predicted change is desirable, so we should change X. Do you agree or disagree?
 Explain.